 Click

-Preference: Specify a priority for the routes that are permitted.
+Route Priority: The priority of the permitted routes.
 Valid values: 1 to 100.
-Default value: 50.
+The default value is 50.
 A smaller value indicates a higher priority.

-The requirements of appended AS paths vary based on the direction in which the routing policy applies:
+The requirements for prepending an AS Path vary based on the direction of the routing policy:

-When AS paths are appended in the inbound direction, you must specify the list of source instance IDs and the source region in the match condition.
-In addition, the source region must be the same as the region in which the routing policy applies.
+For an Ingress policy, you must specify a list of source instance IDs and a source region in the match conditions.
+The source region must be the same as the region in which the routing policy is applied.

-When AS paths are appended in the outbound direction, you must specify the list of destination instance IDs in the match condition.
+For an Egress policy, you must specify a list of destination instance IDs in the match conditions.

-Specify a priority for the routing policy to be associated.
+The priority of the next routing policy to apply.

-The priority of the routing policy to be associated must be lower than the priority of the current routing policy.
+The priority of the next routing policy must be lower than the priority of the current routing policy (meaning its priority value must be numerically greater).

 Add a routing policy to a Basic Edition transit router